aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/missing-features-in-vsto/_index.md

 title: Aspose.Words Features Missing in VSTO – Aspose.Words for .NET
 articleTitle: Aspose.Words Features Missing in VSTO
 linktitle: Aspose.Words Features Missing in VSTO
-description: "Aspose.Words for .NET allows to perform some operations with documents faster and more conveniently than VSTO.
+description: "Perform some operations with documents faster and more conveniently than VSTO.
 In addition, there are operations that are not supported by VSTO."
 type: docs
 weight: 20
 url: /net/missing-features-in-vsto/